mclellac/gossip/README.md

 # This is a fork of Grigory Dryapak's Bebop project located at: github.com/disintegration/bebop/
-If you're here, you're very likely going to want to use Bebop instead as I plan on only using this for my own purposes.
+If you're here, you're very likely going to want to use gossip instead as I plan on only using this for my own purposes.

-# Bebop
+# Gossip

-Bebop is a simple discussion board / forum web application.
+Gossip is a simple discussion board / forum web application.

 ## Features